 Lafler and Frye will not cause courts of appeals to invalidate many convictions for constitutional error.
 Courts are poorly equipped to remedy poor lawyers, particularly as plea bargaining creates little record and judges are reluctant to reverse final judgments.
 Moreover, judges cannot fix the massive underfunding and overwork that plague indigent defense counsel.
 But Lafler and Frye will probably have much bigger effects indirectly, in prompting solutions beyond the courts.
 Plea bargaining’s semiprivatized justice is best suited to semiprivatized remedies and reforms, backstopped by judges but driven by other actors.
 Other actors have the incentives and power to achieve, prospectively and flexibly, much that after-the-fact judicial review cannot.
 In the real world of plea bargaining, the parties’ stances are no longer antagonistic.
 Counterintuitively, even prosecutors and defendants have strong incentives to collaborate in explaining, promoting, and bulletproofing plea bargains.

 Bibas, Stephanos, "Incompetent Plea Bargaining and Extrajudicial Reforms" (2012).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 460.